 In an attempt to strengthen the incentive structure and boost labor supply and employment over time, the past and present governments have had strong reform agendas.
-The aim of the agendas has been to overhaul the structure and the design of all elements of the social safety net (i.e., pensions, early retirement, social assistance, disability pensions), as well as the tax system.
-These reforms are necessary to ensure the fiscal sustainability of current welfare arrangements, although public finances remain strained.
-Denmark is thus among the front-runners in terms of reforms to address various challenges.
+The agendas have aimed to overhaul the structure and design of all elements of the social safety net (i.e., pensions, early retirement, social assistance and disability pensions) as well as the tax system.
+Higher labor supply and employment improves public finances via both lower social expenditures and higher tax revenue.
+Accordingly, this reform strategy obtained support rather than the alternatives involving tax increases or expenditures cuts.
+These reforms ensure the fiscal sustainability of current welfare arrangements, although public finances remain strained.
+Denmark is thus among the front-runners in terms of instituting reforms to address various challenges.
+Even so, the reform of the unemployment insurance scheme has been controversial and remains contested in political debates.

-All of the above mentioned reforms have been based on work in commission, indicating the importance of this instrument in the policy process, in a country with a strong consensus tradition and one that is mostly governed by minority governments.
+All of the previously mentioned reforms have been based on work by commissions, an important policy instrument in a country with a strong consensus tradition and which has mostly been governed by minority governments.
 Several issues are high on the political agenda.
-For one, Denmark belongs to the top OECD countries as concerns educational expenditures, but it scores lower on various indicators for educational performance.
-Education therefore remains a big issue, with teaching goals and methods under debate.
-Second, the public sector (mainly municipalities) has experienced increased tensions in relation to service provisions, as many find standards lag behind expectations, though tight finances make it difficult to expand provisions.
-Thirdly, the issue of immigration and integration of immigrants remains controversial.
-Immigration policy was tightened during the previous Liberal-Conservative government but has been relaxed slightly under the new government.
+First, Denmark ranks among the top OECD countries with regard to educational expenditures, but it scores lower on various indicators for educational performance.

+Education, therefore, has been an issue, which recently led to educational reforms that increased curricular demands and improved teacher training.
+Second, the public sector (mainly municipalities) has experienced increased strain in relation to service provision.
+Many find standards lagging behind expectations, but tight finances make it difficult to expand provisions.
+Third, the issue of immigration and integration of immigrants remains controversial.
+Immigration policy was tightened during the previous liberal-conservative government but has been slightly relaxed under the new government.
 While immigrants from poorer countries have improved their labor market position in recent years, there are still problems.
-Finally, the Danish position in international politics is a controversial issue.
+Finally, Denmark's position in international politics is a controversial issue.
 The debate applies to foreign policy in general and military operations in Afghanistan and Iraq in particular.
-These military operations, however, are now being phased out.
-The country's position vis-à-vis the European Union remains a contested issue, and for the time being it does not seem that there will be a move to change the four Danish opt-outs, including European Monetary Union membership.
+As these military operations were being phased out, Denmark again became involved in Iraq and Syria because of the advance of the so-called Islamic State (IS).
+The country's position vis-à-vis the European Union also remains a contested issue.
+Currently, there does not appear to be a move to change the four Danish opt-outs, though the Justice and Home Affairs opt-out may be up for a vote after the next election.
+A vote on European Monetary Union membership lies further into the future.